Mtaha55/g49-git-lecture/README.md

-Some files is hidden. .getignor
+Some files is hidden. .gitignore